 Aerobatics: This Corsair is a real dogfighter and can best be described as nimble.
 You can do all the same combat maneuvers the full-size Corsair did and it will make you look good while doing them.
 Plenty of power means good vertical performance so loops, chandelles, and climbing Immelmann turns are easily done.
-On the way down however, like on the back side of a loop or while doing a Split-S, easy back a bit on throttle to lessen stress on the plane.
-Rolls are smooth and fairly axial.
+On the way down however, like on the back side of a loop or while exiting a Split-S, ease back a bit on throttle to lessen stress on the plane.
+Rolls are smooth and very axial.

 Glide and Stall Performance: With the nose into the wind and wings level, the stall break is straight ahead.
 The Corsair has a modest wing loading so landings are pretty undemanding.
 The flaps are effective and help a lot to shorten the approach.
-Lowering the flaps on the test plane, did not make the nose rise or tuck noticeably and no retrimming was necessary.
-The glide performance is as you would expect for a large warbird but should you lose the engine, keep the nose down and don’t lower the flaps.
-Also wait as long as you can before dropping the gear; (it takes about 8 seconds!)
+Lowering the flaps on the test plane, did not make the nose rise or tuck noticeably and no elevator retrim was necessary.
+The glide performance is as you would expect for a large warbird, but should you lose the engine, keep the nose down and don’t lower the flaps.
+Also wait as long as you can before dropping the gear; (it will take about 8 seconds!)

 Pilot Debriefing: Fly with a plan.
 Don’t just takeoff and then try to figure out what to do after you’re airborne.
 Make each flight a learning experience.
 Trim out the plane for straight and level flight and then learn how it reacts.
 Cycle the landing gear and check how the flaps make the plane respond.
 Operate the plane at both high speed and at lower power settings to see how it behaves.
 Before landing, make a few low level passes then setup a proper traffic pattern to bring it in.
 Think smooth and be smooth on the controls.